dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 ```

 See the [running]({{< ref "#running-the-powermenu" >}} "running the powermenu")
-section to view the Eww window.
+section to view the EWW window.

 {{< admonition note >}}
 You need to replace `(powermenu_layout)` with "Testing..."